 Planning Your Winter Getaway

-Tips on traveling safe and planning ahead for coronavirus procedures this winter season.
+Tips on traveling smart and planning ahead for coronavirus procedures this winter season.

 As we head into the snowy season here in Big Bear Lake, it is important for visitors to prioritize safe travel, respectful visitation, and thorough planning.
 Taking the time to plan activities ahead of time helps to avoid peak crowding time, long waits, and other frustrations that can take away from an enjoyable visit.